camaraproject/Governance/ProjectStructureAndRoles.md

 ## On- / Offboarding

-The On- / Offboarding section is informational and can be changed by [lazy consensus ](https://couchdb.apache.org/bylaws.html#lazy)unless challenged.
+The On- / Offboarding section is informational and can be changed by [lazy consensus ](https://couchdb.apache.org/bylaws.html#lazy) by all participants unless challenged.
 If no consensus can be reached, the matter may be resolved by majority vote.

 **Onboarding**

 The new member is

-- added to the list of team members ([Participants](./PARTICIPANTS.MD)).
+- added to the list of contributors ([PARTICIPANTS](./PARTICIPANTS.MD)).
 Ideally by sending a PR of their own, at least approving said PR.
-- announced on the Telco Global API Project mailing list by an existing team member.
-Ideally, the new member replies in this thread, acknowledging team membership.
+- announced on the Telco Global API Project mailing list by an existing participant.
+Ideally, the new participant replies in this thread, acknowledging team membership.
 - added to group accounts where applicable.
 Services with some variety of a group account include but are not restricted to Digital Ocean, DockerHub, GSuite, Netlify, Twitter (via Tweetdeck), Youtube.
-- optionally added to the list of contributors.
 - added to the team mailing list.

 **Offboarding**

 The ex-member is

-- removed from the list of team members ([Participants](./PARTICIPANTS.MD)).
+- removed from the list of contributors ([PARTICIPANTS](./PARTICIPANTS.MD)).
 Ideally by sending a PR of their own, at least approving said PR.
 In case of forced removal, no approval is needed.
-- removed from the team mailing list , all lists of maintainers and the list of contributors.
+- removed from the team mailing list and all lists of maintainers.
 - removed from group accounts where applicable.
 Services with some variety of a group account include but are not restricted to Digital Ocean, DockerHub, GSuite, Netlify, Twitter (via Tweetdeck), Youtube.
-- not allowed to call themselves an active team member anymore, nor allowed to imply this to be the case.
+- not allowed to call themselves an active team participant anymore, nor allowed to imply this to be the case.
-- added to a list of previous members if they so choose.

 If needed, we reserve the right to publicly announce removal.